typedb/typedb-docs/06-management/03-migration-and-backup.md

 `cp -R /usr/local/Cellar/grakn-core/[version]/libexec ./grakn-backup`.

 Before upgrading, your should first export your schema and data.
-You should perform this step for every keyspace you want to upgrade.
+You should perform this step for every database you want to upgrade.

 ```
-grakn server schema [keyspace] > [keyspace].gql
+grakn server schema [database] > [database].gql
-grakn server export [keyspace] [keyspace].grakn
+grakn server export [database] [database].grakn
 ```

 ## Dealing With Migration Issues